Harvard-Neutrino/SIREN/README.md

 `mkdir build` and `mkdir install`

-to prepare. `cd ./build` to move into the build directory.
+so we have target locations. `cd ./build` to move into the build directory.
 Now, we call cmake

 `cmake -DCMAKE_INSTALL_PREFIX=../install ../source`